AirtimeUX/airtime-playbook/airtime-playbook/docs/continuous_appointment_scheduling.md

 # Using an appointment scheduling tool

 To make the scheduling of user sessions easy, we recommend using an online appointment scheduling service.
-These tools can save you a lot of time by providing end users with a simple calendar interface where they can sign ip to a timeslot when you're available.
+These tools can save you a lot of time by providing end users with a simple calendar interface where they can sign up to a timeslot when you're available.
 They can also automatically handle if a participant needs to reschedule or cancel, saving you a lot of email ping-pong.

 The most popular tool in this space is [Calendly](https://calendly.com/){target=_blank}.
 The free version is enough for executing a single research project, for long-term use a paid version is necessary.